 In fact, the status quo is already at its breaking point.
 According to a biennial study of payroll complexity carried out in 2019, there is already more payroll data to manage.
 “The average number of data fields needed to calculate the payroll of a single employee is now 19,” the report states.
 “This is a rise from 17 in the 2017 report.
 More than one third of respondents stated that they manage at least 21 data fields.”

 A global payroll solution requires new steps to unify and simplify the process.
 Keeping up with all the attendance reports and salary updates, not to mention the various tax codes, employment laws, and benefits, is overwhelming in a single-country payroll.
-A global payroll requires more advanced data consolidation and a clear view of all spending.
+It requires more advanced data consolidation and a clear view of all spending.
 When payroll spreads to several countries at once, it becomes difficult to track otherwise.

-A global payroll is exponentially more complex, especially when a payroll is divided between people at all different types of employment options.
+A global payroll process is exponentially more complex, especially when a payroll is divided between people at all different types of employment options.
 Any given company may include some combination of full-time employees, short-term contractors, and part-timers.

 Stages of Payroll Planning